sta/websocket-sharp/README.md

 `e` has passed as a `WebSocketSharp.CloseEventArgs`.

 `e.Code` property returns a `ushort` that represents the status code indicating the reason for the close, and `e.Reason` property returns a `string` that represents the reason for the close.
-So you should use them to get the reason for the close.

 #### Step 4 ####